Omar Elabdellaoui: Galatasaray

 Following his departure from Olympiacos, Elabdellaoui signed a three-year deal with Turkish club Galatasaray worth a reported €4,050,000 in salary over the course of his contract.

 On 31 December 2020, during the New Year celebrations, fireworks exploded in Elabdellaoui's hands.
 He was transferred to hospital for treatment, with specific concern over injuries to his eyes.

 Elabdellaoui returned to training in July 2021, wearing protective glasses.
-On 11 February 2022, according to various reports, and after a marathon with more than 10 eye surgeries, Elabdellaoui is preparing to play again.
-He had to go to the USA, where his eyes were literally reconstructed and with the help of his sister, but also of an anonymous donor, he managed to continue and complete the required surgeries.
+In February 2022, after more than ten eye surgeries, he prepared to play again.
+His eyes were reconstructed in the United States with the help of his sister and an anonymous donor.

 His contract was unilaterally terminated by Galatasaray on 2 September 2022.

 Return to Norway

 In December 2022 he signed a contract with Bodø/Glimt for the 2023 and 2024 seasons.
+In his first year at Bodø/Glimt, he was part of the side that helped the club win their third league title in just four seasons.